Community Forums in Southend

 There is some further information on the forums below.

-1) SAVS Thematic Groups - Supported by SAVS (Southend Association of Voluntary Service)
+1) SAVS Thematic Groups - Supported by SAVS (Southend Association of Voluntary Services)

 SAVS Thematic Groups are attended by voluntary groups and organisations that provide services for people in the Southend-on-Sea area.
 The groups are an opportunity for voluntary organisations to keep informed on important issues affecting their group.
 They also provide an opportunity to promote the interests of the voluntary sector in Southend and to influence, support, collaborate over and promote the delivery of local services.

-For more information or to join the groups please contact or go to the SAVS Thematic Groups website.
+For more information or to join the groups please go to the SAVS Thematic Groups website.

 2) Southend Zimbabwean Network